Franklin-Osede/devlab/js/08-deep-clone/README.md

 # 08 - Deep Clone

-## 📋 Enunciado
+## 📋 Problem Statement

-Crea una copia profunda (deep copy) de un objeto o array, clonando todos los objetos y arrays anidados.
+Create a deep copy of an object or array, cloning all nested objects and arrays.

-## 🎯 Requisitos
+## 🎯 Requirements

-- Clonar objetos y arrays anidados recursivamente
+- Clone nested objects and arrays recursively
-- Manejar primitivos (retornar tal cual)
+- Handle primitives (return as is)
-- Manejar null y undefined
+- Handle null and undefined
-- No clonar funciones, Date, Map, Set (versión simple)
+- Don't clone functions, Date, Map, Set (simple version)
-- Retornar nuevo objeto/array sin referencias compartidas
+- Return new object/array without shared references

-## 🧠 Patrón Mental a Memorizar
+## 🧠 Mental Pattern to Memorize

-1. **Validar tipo** → si es primitivo, retornar tal cual
+1. **Validate type** → if primitive, return as is
-2. **Si es array** → clonar cada elemento recursivamente
+2. **If array** → clone each element recursively
-3. **Si es objeto** → clonar cada propiedad recursivamente
+3. **If object** → clone each property recursively
-4. **Retornar** nuevo objeto/array
+4. **Return** new object/array

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes